auth0/docs/articles/multifactor-authentication/developer/mfa-from-access-token.md

 Finally, you need to make your API validate the incoming token and check the authorized permissions.

 For the purposes of this example we will configure two endpoints for our API:
-- one to return the balance information: `GET /balance`
+- `GET /balance`: used to retrieve the current balance
-- one to transfer funds: `POST /transfer`
+- `POST /transfer`: used to transfer funds

 We will be using Node.js and a number of modules:
-- [express](https://expressjs.com/): This module adds the Express web application framework
+- [express](https://expressjs.com/): adds the Express web application framework
-- [jwks-rsa](https://github.com/auth0/node-jwks-rsa): This library retrieves RSA signing keys from a **JWKS** (JSON Web Key Set) endpoint.
+- [jwks-rsa](https://github.com/auth0/node-jwks-rsa): retrieves RSA signing keys from a **JWKS** (JSON Web Key Set) endpoint.
 Using `expressJwtSecret` we can generate a secret provider that will provide the right signing key to `express-jwt` based on the `kid` in the JWT header
-- [express-jwt](https://github.com/auth0/express-jwt): This module lets you authenticate HTTP requests using JWT tokens in your Node.js applications.
-It provides several functions that make working with JWTs easier.
+- [express-jwt](https://github.com/auth0/express-jwt): lets you authenticate HTTP requests using JWT tokens in your Node.js applications.
+It provides several functions that make working with JWTs easier
-- [express-jwt-authz](https://github.com/auth0/express-jwt-authz): This library is used to check if the Access Token contains a specific scope.
+- [express-jwt-authz](https://github.com/auth0/express-jwt-authz): checks if the Access Token contains a specific scope

 Start with installing the dependencies.